Anna's Archive: Website and operations

-Anna's Archive has been variously described as a search engine, a metasearch engine, and a shadow library itself.
-The site does not itself host any files (which it claims makes it nonliable for downloads of copyrighted works), but it links to third-party downloads provided by anonymous partners.
+Anna's Archive has been variously described as a search engine, a metasearch engine, as well as a shadow library.
+It operates several mirror sites under different top-level domains.
+Its source code is dedicated to the public domain under the CC0 license.
+The site does not host any files (which it claims makes it nonliable for downloads of copyrighted works), instead indexing metadata and links to "third-party" downloads.
 It also offers downloads through the IPFS protocol.
-(Note: According to Anna's personal blog, they no longer host IPFS themselves because they believe it is not yet suitable for their purposes.)
-Its source code is dedicated to the public domain under the CC0 license.
-It operates three mirror sites under different top-level domains, currently .li, .se, and .org.
+(Note: According to Anna's personal blog, they no longer host IPFS, because they believe it is not yet suitable for their purposes.)

-The site's "source libraries" include LibGen, Sci-Hub, Z-Library, the Internet Archive (including "Borrowing Unavailable" items), DuXiu, MagzDB, Nexus/STC, and HathiTrust; Open Library, WorldCat, and Google Books are listed as metadata-only sources.
+The site's "source libraries" include LibGen, Sci-Hub, Z-Library, the Internet Archive, DuXiu, MagzDB, Nexus/STC, and HathiTrust; Open Library, WorldCat, and Google Books are listed as metadata-only sources.
 Some of these datasets are already publicly accessible, while others are scraped or otherwise privately acquired for distribution.
-They are then released in bulk (Note: According to a post on Anna's blog, the project's data is standardized under the custom Anna's Archive Containers format to allow for incremental releases.) with torrent files so as to make them resilient to website takedowns.
-As of July 2025, Anna's Archive includes 52,875,045 books and 98,598,895 papers, and its unified list of torrents totals roughly 1.1 petabytes in size.
+They are then released in bulk (Note: According to a post on Anna's blog, the project's data are standardized under the custom Anna's Archive Containers format to allow for incremental releases.) with torrent files so as to make them resilient to website takedowns.
+As of 13 September 2026, Anna's Archive includes 71,627,973 books and 239,544,849 papers, and its unified list of torrents totals roughly 1.1 petabytes in size.

 A 2025 study comparing the coverage of conventional library databases to various alternatives (including scholarly search engines, other web-based databases, academic social networks, and piracy sites) found that Anna's Archive had among the most comprehensive full-text coverage, but criticized it for having an unintuitive interface.
 In March 2025, it averaged over 650,000 daily downloads, roughly 10 times the estimated distribution of the New York Public Library.

+Technology

+Infrastructure and DDoS protection

+Anna's Archive uses a multi-layered server architecture designed for resilience against takedowns and outages.
+According to a 2023 blog post by the site's operators, the backend runs on Flask, MariaDB, and Elasticsearch, hosted on inexpensive servers that are proxied through separate providers to shield the actual hosting infrastructure from legal requests.
+Multiple redundant proxy servers and application servers are maintained so that if any single provider terminates service, the site can continue to operate.

+The site initially used Cloudflare's free tier as an additional caching and DDoS protection layer, taking advantage of Cloudflare's legal position that it acts as a utility rather than a hosting provider and is therefore not directly subject to DMCA takedown requests.
+However, following court orders associated with the Spotify lawsuit in January 2026, Cloudflare disabled its nameservers for several Anna's Archive domains.
+At least some of the site's domains subsequently shifted to DDoS-Guard, a Russian DDoS-protection and content delivery provider.